chao1224/Geom3D/README.md

 done
 ```

 Now only the bash scripts for QM9 are available.
 We will release the complete version soon, together with Notebook demo.
+Please stay tuned.

+## Checkpoints

+Checkpoints for all the pretraining and downstream tasks will be released soon.

 ## Cite us